-Main-storage Requirements: TOTE plus the OLT reside in the MCP partition or region of TCAM.
+Main-storage Requirements: TOTE plus the OLTs reside in the MCP partition or region of TCAM.
 The basic main storage requirement is 10K bytes.
 This allocates enough space for TOTE (6K) plus one OLT section (4K).
-Test sections for BSC and display devices may require 6K to 8K bytes.
+Test sections for BSC devices may require 5K bytes.